-The measurement basis applied is historical cost, modified by the revaluation of land and buildings, certain infrastructural assets and financial instruments, Council's investment in Inframax Construction Limited, investment property and forestry assets.
+The measurement basis applied is historical cost, modified by the revaluation of land and buildings, certain infrastructural assets and financial instruments, investment property and forestry assets.
 The accrual basis of accounting has been used unless otherwise stated.

 For the assets and liabilities recorded at fair value, fair value is defined as the amount for which an item could be exchanged, or a liability settled, between knowledgeable and willing parties in an arm's length transaction.
 For investment property, the fair value is determined by reference to market value.